avtar/fluid-community-meeting-may13/README.md

 ## Getting Started

 The Vagrantfile allows one to allocate a specific amount of RAM or virtual CPUs using the ``VM_RAM`` and ``VM_CPUS`` environment variables.
-For example the following will allocate 2Gb of memory and start the VM:
+For example the following will allocate 2GB of memory and start the VM:

     VM_RAM=2048 vagrant up

+If this is your first time starting this VM then the shell provisioner in the Vagrantfile will be executed.
+The shell provisioner will run the ``jenkins.yml`` playbook.
+If you would like to run the provisioner again you can use the following command:

+    vagrant provision

+You should also try the ``vagrant ssh`` command to log into the VM and run the ``example.yml`` playbook:

+    vagrant ssh
+    ansible-playbook /vagrant/example.yml